af-inet/CVM/README.md

 `python assembler add.instr`

-and it will output a file `add.instr.asm` which contains your assembled file.
+and it will output a file `add.instr.asm` which contains your assembled bytecode.

 You can specify the output filename with `-o <filename>`.